4rkal/blog/content/posts/linux.md

 The majority if not all of the websites that you visit every single day are being served from a Linux server.

 ### IoT and embedded systems
-Most IoT devices run Linux because of it's lightweight nature and robustness.
+Most IoT (Internet Of Things) devices run Linux because of it's lightweight nature and robustness.
 [This article](https://ubuntu.com/blog/eclipse-2018-survey-the-iot-landscape-what-it-empirically-looks-like) from 2018 suggests that 71% of IoT devices run Linux

 Most embedded systems (smart TV's, routers etc) run Linux